martynorthstar/contentflex/README.md

 # contentflex

-Various proof-of-work of versatile writer Martin Nygren;technical, creative and journalistic communication.
+Various proof-of-work of versatile writer Martin Nygren; technical, creative and journalistic communication.

 == Versatility from Width of Work
 Martin Nygren is a transitioning tech writer.
 Versatility comes from width of experience: